 - Black Pepper

-Combine the eggs, 2 tablespoons of Parmesan cheese and the milk to the bowl with the potatoes.
+- Combine the eggs, 2 tablespoons of Parmigiano cheese and the milk to the bowl with the potatoes.
 Mix well and season with salt and pepper to taste.

-Butter the ramekins, cocottes or baking pan, then coat all sides with breadcrumbs.
+- Butter the ramekins, cocottes or baking dish, then coat all sides with breadcrumbs.

-Sprinkle some breadcrumbs and the remaining Parmesan on top, then drizzle with olive oil and bake in the preheated oven at 180°C (350°F) for about 15-20 minutes.
+- Sprinkle some breadcrumbs and the remaining Parmigiano on top, then drizzle with olive oil and bake in the preheated oven at 180°C (350°F) for about 15-20 minutes.
 Turn on the broiler for a couple of minutes until the tops are golden brown.